Find an Answer to Your Question

 - Parents/guardians are responsible for physically checking their child into and out of the center each day.
 This ensures that each child is safe and supervised at all times and encourages daily communication between families and staff.
-A parent/guardian must accompany each child into the classroom and confirm that the child is under adult supervision before leaving the premises.

 Safety Drills and Training:

-- The center will conduct monthly evacuation drills, regular lockdown drills and “shelter in place” exercises.
+- The center will conduct monthly evacuation drills, regular lockdown drills, and “shelter in place” exercises.

 - Emergency supplies are purchased and stored in an area accessible to staff with the ability to relocate if needed.